Dead or Alive discography

-The discography of Dead or Alive, an English dance-pop group, consists of six studio albums, seven compilation albums, twenty-eight singles, and two video albums.
+The discography of Dead or Alive, an English dance-pop group, consists of eight studio albums, seven compilation albums, twenty-eight singles, and two video albums.
 Formed by frontman Pete Burns in 1980 in Liverpool, the band were first signed to the independent Rough Trade label in 1982, though moved to Epic Records the following year.
 Their debut album, Sophisticated Boom Boom, was released in 1984, producing a series of minor hits in the UK, most notably their version of "That's the Way (I Like It)" (originally recorded by KC and the Sunshine Band) which gave them their first UK Top 40 hit.

 Their second album, Youthquake (1985), reached the UK Top 10 and brought the band international recognition, largely due to the success of the lead single, "You Spin Me Round (Like a Record)" which reached No. 1 on the UK Singles Chart and No. 11 on the US Billboard Hot 100 in 1985.
 The album also contained three other UK Top 40 hits: "Lover Come Back to Me", "In Too Deep", and "My Heart Goes Bang (Get Me to the Doctor)".
 The band's third album, Mad, Bad and Dangerous to Know, was released in 1986, and contained two UK Top 40 hits.
 In 1988, the group released their fourth studio album, Nude, which failed to sell in their native UK but brought the band success in Japan, spawning three No. 1 singles including 1988's "Turn Around & Count 2 Ten".
 After the album's official release, two members of the group left with only singer Burns and percussionist Steve Coy remaining.
 Together, they released three more studio albums: Fan the Flame (Part 1) (1990), Nukleopatra (1995) and Fragile (2000).